Christian-Me/remote-device-table/README.md

   - copy/paste documentation in the repro
   - keep the docs up to date
 - no database necessary
-  - to make the data easy to inspect all data is hold in Node-RED context
+  - to make it easy to inspect all data it is hold in Node-RED context
-  - keep data as close as possible to the node (context.set instead of flow.set, no global.set)
+  - keep data as close as possible to the node *(context.set instead of flow.set, no global.set)*
   - don't rely on data of other nodes as they could be "unplugged" or not available
   - make use of the basic properties defined by the homie convention
   - as the flow is mostly dealing with live data use non volatile **file** memory only when useful (i.e. table edits or interactive layout modifications)
-  - it is not expected that the flow is not producing a huge amount of data.
-But many updates will occur.
+  - it is not expected that the flow is producing a huge amount of data.
+But many updates will occur, so quick access is the key.

 ## theory of operation